symfony/symfony-docs/components/http_kernel.rst

 #.
 The **browser** displays the **resource** to the **user**.

-Typically, some sort of framework or system is built to handle all the repetitive tasks (e.g. routing, security) so that a developer can build each *page* of the application.
+Typically, some sort of framework or system is built to handle all the repetitive tasks (e.g. routing and security) so that a developer can build each *page* of the application.
 Exactly *how* these systems are built varies greatly.
 The HttpKernel component provides an interface that formalizes the process of starting with a request and creating the appropriate response.
 The component is meant to be the